DinoMalin/ft_ls/README.md

 	-r, --reverse              reverse order while sorting
 	-R, --recursive            list subdirectories recursively
 	-t                         sort by time, newest first
-	    --help     display this help and exit
+	-U                         do not sort; list entries in directory order --help     display this help and exit

 Use the define in include/header.c to modify the colors.